felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 <img src="https://user-images.githubusercontent.com/69978184/139608292-60dc26d0-c9a3-44e8-9d6a-12d1fb1d0d51.png" width="400" height="200"/>

-as shown above the connect is ready to be used
+as shown above the connection is ready to be used